 - Rebellious Behavior

-Finding the balance can be hard, especially when a parent may find it a challenge to take a step back and allow their children to make mistakes, make a mess or feel what it’s like to be sad or disappointed but these are emotions that children need a grasp of, in order to develop resilience and confidence.
+Finding the balance can be hard, especially when a parent may find it challenging to take a step back and allow their children to make mistakes, make a mess or feel what it’s like to be sad or disappointed.
+Still, these are emotions that children need a grasp of to develop resilience and confidence.

 Conclusion – A Fine Line

 With the purest of intentions, overprotective parenting can do more harm than good.
 Being over-involved in children’s lives and decisions, big or small, can have adverse effects.